willdurand/dotfiles/gpg/README.md

     gpg> key 1
     [...]

-    gpg> expire  # use 1y
-    [...]

     gpg> key 2
     [...]

-    gpg> expire  # use 1y
-    [...]

     gpg> key 3
     [...]

+    gpg> key 4
+    [...]

+    gpg> key 9  # the last one, might not be 9
+    [...]

     gpg> expire  # use 1y
     [...]

     gpg> save

+Make sure to export the secret keys and public keys, then:

     $ /opt/homebrew/bin/gpg-connect-agent --homedir ~/gpgtmp KILLAGENT /bye
     OK closing connection
     $ rm -rf gpgtmp

-As of 2024, I should have a primary key with 4 sub-keys: 1 signing sub-key per machine, and 1 encryption key.
+As of Dec.
+2025, I should have a primary key with 5 sub-keys: 1 signing sub-key per machine, and 1 encryption key.

 ## Change primary